Vice President of Career Services, Goodwill Industries of KansasView Bio

 “Leadership is an activity, not a position.
 It does not matter who you are or where you are in life; any student can step up and lead, any time.”

-Yamir is the assistant director at NexStep Alliance, which involves overseeing instructional staff and supporting students in the English as a Second Language (ESL) and GED programs.
+Yamir is the director at NexStep Alliance, which involves overseeing instructional staff and supporting students in the English as a Second Language (ESL) and GED programs.
 He serves as the voice of the organization during events, conferences, and both public and membership meetings.

 Prior to joining NexStep Alliance, Yamir gained more than 12 years of experience in the education field, from early childhood to adult education.
 He now feels fortunate to work with others who have dedicated their lives to helping students and believes that seeing each student grow into the person they have worked hard to become is breathtaking.